 - So here is how file should look like

 - Test it by restarting respective Node, DMGR, or JVM.

 if you notice in the above file you can see user and password as plain text, which you don’t want to in a production environment.
 It’s recommended to encrypt the password and here is how you can do it.

 - Go to $PROFILE_HOMEbin folder

 - Execute the following command to encrypt the password

 [[email protected] bin]# ./PropFilePasswordEncoder.sh /opt/IBM/WebSphere/AppServer/profiles/Dmgr01/properties/soap.client.props com.ibm.SOAP.loginPassword [[email protected] bin]#

-- Let’s take a look at password field now.
+- Let’s take a look at the password field now.

 - So you can see it’s encrypted which is much better, isn’t it?